msgxai-dev/mascot-ai/README.md

 ### Using Your Own Avatar

-The demo expects a mascot .riv file in the public folder.
+The demo expects a mascot .riv files in the public folder.
 The file path is configured in `src/app/page.tsx`:

 ```typescript
 const mascotUrl = "/mascot.riv"; // Place your .riv file in the public folder